Research

 Manuscripts in Progress

-“Truncated Occupation and Political Violence in the Postbellum American South.”
+“War Widows and the Construction of Political Order in the Postbellum American South.”
 With Hyunku Kwon.